dataflowg/g-audio/README.md

 exit
 ```
 #### 2. Copy `g_audio_32.so` to the target
 *Note: This library has been compiled for armv7a processors.
 Other architectures may need to build the library before it can be used.
-See the [Compiling](#compiling) section.*
+See the [Building](#building) section.*

 SCP / SFTP to the LINX target (using WinSCP or similar) and copy the library file located in `<vi.lib>\Dataflow_G\G-Audio\lib\LINX\g_audio_32.so` to the `/srv/chroot/labview/usr/lib` folder.